Postgraduate Certificate in Digital & Collaborative Learning

 The following discounts and payment options are available:

 Scholarships are available to all public and independent school teachers.
 See above for more information.

 Postgraduate students are eligible to apply for StudyLink Student Loans.
 Visit www.studylink.govt.nz to apply.

-There is an Early-Bird offer of 10% off for independent (private), early childhood, and tertiary educators who enroll 6 weeks or earlier.
+There is an early-bird offer of 10% off for early childhood and tertiary educators who enrol 6 weeks or earlier.

 Check whether you are able to access fees-free education by visiting www.feesfree.govt.nz.

 Option to request invoice to your school or board if they are paying all or part of the fee on your behalf.

 Structure and workload

 The study workload outside the facilitated sessions is expected to be 6-8 hours per week in your own time.
 However, given that the programme is applied and work-based, it is expected that many of these hours will be part of your classroom practice.

 The Certificate consists of the following four integrated course components: